Category Archives: German Royals

 From his father’s second marriage to Baroness Luise Karoline Geyer von Geyersburg (later Countess of Hochberg), he also had five half-siblings:

-As the third son, there was little expectation that he would succeed to the throne.
+As the third son, there was little expectation that Ludwig would succeed to the throne.
 He pursued a military career from a young age, serving in the Prussian forces, and was recognized for his bravery in battle during the War of the First Coalition.
-He left the Prussian military in 1795, returning to Baden to assist his father who was the reigning Margrave at that time.
+He left the Prussian military in 1795, returning to Baden to assist his father, the reigning Margrave at that time.
 He participated in the negotiations with Napoléon Bonaparte and attended his crowning in 1804.
-Ludwig also served as Minister of War and was responsible for the financial and forestry administration of Baden.
+Ludwig also served as Minister of War and was responsible for Baden’s financial and forestry administration.
 Despite being friendly with Napoléon, the Emperor soon pushed Ludwig out of his positions with the Baden government, and after criticizing him publicly in 1808, was stripped of his military leadership and banished to Schloss Salem in 1810.
 He would not return to Baden for several years.

 Ludwig became Grand Duke upon his nephew’s death on December 8, 1818.
 He worked to promote the development of the country, as well as to strengthen the military forces.
 He also established several universities and churches.